EXCLUSIVE-U.S. airlines burn $10 billion a month as traffic plummets

 "The U.S. airline industry will emerge from this crisis a mere shadow of what it was just three short months ago," the group's chief executive, Nicholas Calio, will say, according to his prepared testimony.

-Net booked passengers have fallen by nearly 100% year-on-year, it said, and warned that if air carriers were to refund all tickets, including those purchased under the condition of being nonrefundable or those canceled by a passenger instead of the carrier, "this will result in negative cash balances that will lead to bankruptcy."
+Net booked passengers have fallen by nearly 100% year-on-year, the testimony before the Senate Commerce Committee said.
+The group warned that if air carriers were to refund all tickets, including those purchased as nonrefundable or those canceled by a passenger instead of the carrier, "this will result in negative cash balances that will lead to bankruptcy."

+U.S. airlines have canceled hundreds of thousands of flights, including 80% or more of scheduled flights into June as U.S. passenger traffic has fallen by 95% since March.
+They are conducting additional cleaning measures and requiring all passengers to wear facial coverings.

+Calio said airlines "anticipate a long and difficult road ahead ...
+History has shown that air transport demand has never experienced a V-shaped recovery from a downturn."

 (Reporting by David Shepardson in Washington and Tracy Rucinski in Chicago Editing by Matthew Lewis)